Introduction

 for the same reason that you don’t see fortune tellers win the lottery.

 In all of these cases, we typically assume that people hear their own thoughts.
-In extreme cases, mental or neurological disorders such as epilepsy, hallucinations, or schizophrenia can amplify such experiences.
-Temporal lobe epilepsy, in particular, is associated with hyper-religiosity and with the desire to express oneself in many words.
+Mental or neurological disorders such as epilepsy, hallucinations, or schizophrenia can amplify such experiences6364656667.
+Temporal lobe epilepsy, in particular, is associated with spiritual experiences6869.
+It is for this reason that Ancient Greek and Hebrew physicians declared epilepsy “the sacred disease”.
+The experiences of various prophets, saints, and gurus have all been hypothesized to be due to such conditions.6865 Spiritual feelings can even be induced artificially by experimental manipulation of the temporal lobes70.
+This type of epilepsy is also associated with the desire to express oneself in many words71.
 With all this in mind, atheists do not believe people who say that God spoke to them.
 After all, they are the only witnesses of their revelations.

 The only evidence that the prophets brought for the existence of God were the voices in their own head.

 To see this, let’s say that the all-powerful, all-knowing creator of the universe was going to transmit personal messages to believers.
 Wouldn’t we expect those receiving these messages to blow the rest of us away in every intellectual endeavor?
 God could, for example, tell the believer how to build a nuclear fusion reactor that will completely solve the world’s energy problems!
-What believers typically “hear” from God is something more like, “Also search for your keys behind the couch”.
+Yet, what believers typically “hear” from God is something more like, “Also search for your keys behind the couch”.
 That message, of course, is the believer’s own reasoning.
 Never has God said anything that a believer could not think of for himself or herself anyway.
-This shows that talking with God is just talking to oneself 22 If God really talked to people, church services would look very different: Everyone would just sit quietly and let God speak to all of them together.
-When the service was finished, those attending could all compare notes and they would have all heard the exact same thing from God.
-The fact that this doesn’t happen tells us that God is not speaking to people.
-The fact that we need pastors, priests, and preachers shows us that God himself is not speaking 13.
+This shows that talking with God is just talking to oneself 75.

 The president of the United States has claimed, on more than one occasion, to be in dialogue with God.
 If he said that he was talking to God through his hairdryer, this would precipitate a national emergency.
 I fail to see how the addition of a hairdryer makes the claim more ridiculous or offensive.